View programs

 Students in the Journalism – Mass Media program will develop the essential skills, knowledge, and behaviours required to work in this progressive, critical profession.
 In their first year, students are introduced to the core journalism skills and learn how society functions both locally and globally (see link to Rotary Global Classroom below).
 In their second year, students focus on creating content for all media platforms and undergoing experiential learning through our ‘working newsroom’ (see links to The Chronicle and Riot Radio below).

-Due to the constant evolution of technology and the increasing development of new platforms of communication, traditional media professions such as journalism are facing new opportunities, as well as new challenges.
-Changes in the delivery methods of traditional news have forced journalists and others within the journalism industry to change how they do their jobs.
-For instance, journalists can now research using generative artificial intelligence (AI) and collect information on their phones to deliver stories directly to multiple platforms.
+Due to the constant evolution of technology and the increasing development of new platforms of communication, traditional media professions such as journalism are enjoying new opportunities, and facing new challenges.
+Changes in the delivery methods of traditional news have forced journalists and others within the journalism and mass media industries to adapt and innovate in how they do their jobs.
+For instance, journalists can now collect information on their phones to deliver stories directly to multiple platforms.

-Upon successful completion of this program, you will have opportunities at an entry-level in a wide variety of news organizations and as content creators for a variety of private companies and public organizations, such as school boards, hospitals and governments.
-Graduates will have the skills to perform a range of tasks, including:
+By the end of your time in the journalism program, you will have opportunities at an entry-level in a wide variety of news organizations and as content creators for a variety of private companies and public organizations, such as school boards, hospitals and governments.
+Graduates will have the skills to perform a range of journalism-related tasks, including:

-The Chronicle has an ongoing history of excellence, winning Ontario Community Newspaper Association honours on a regular basis.
+The Durham College Chronicle is created and produced by students in Journalism - Mass Media program.
+The Chronicle covers stories about Durham College, Ontario Tech University and all parts of Durham Region.
+It has an ongoing history of excellence, winning Ontario Community Newspaper Association honours on a regular basis.

-Our graduates have a track record of producing quality work across Canada – for news organizations such as the Globe and Mail, the Toronto Star, CBC, CTV, Global News, the Score, TSN, the New York Times and National Geographic, and in communities from British Columbia to Nova Scotia.
-Grads have also earned careers as content creators and social media coordinators for companies, agencies and institutions.
+Our journalism graduates have a stellar track record of producing superior- quality work across Canada – for news organizations such as the Globe and Mail, the Toronto Star, CBC, CTV, Global News, the Score, TSN, the New York Times and National Geographic, and in communities from British Columbia to Nova Scotia.
+Journalism grads have also established successful careers as content creators and social media coordinators for a variety of companies, agencies and institutions.

-Member of J-Schools Canada, eight colleges and 15 universities with journalism programs that collaborate for the enhancement of journalism education in Canada
+The Journalism – Mass Media program at Durham College is a member of J-Schools Canada, an organization of 21 post-secondary institutions with journalism programs works together for the enhancement of journalism education in Canada

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.